 Removing suckers will help to improve eggplant growth.

 Pruning isn’t necessary for eggplants where grown as annual plant.
 But, in areas where the plant is grown perennial, pruning will boost eggplant production.

 Pests and Diseases

 Use natural pesticides to get rid of pests and diseases.
 Garlic mixed water and neem oil can effectively remove pests.

-Depending on the cultivar, it takes 50-80 days to grow eggplant after transplanting the plant.
+Depending on the cultivar, it takes 50-80 days to grow eggplant after flowering from the time of transplantation.
 Providing essential nutrients and necessary care will boost the plant growth and improve the yield.